The show ring

-Each ANKC recognised breed has a "breed standard" document which describes how the ideal dog of that breed should look.
+One of the most common activities that breeders participate in is conformation showing.
+Each ANKC recognised breed has a breed standard which describes how the ideal dog of that breed should look.
 At a conformation show, dogs are examined to see how well they conform to that ideal, with the dog who, in the judge's opinion, is the most correct, taking out the Best of Breed award.

 Dogs are able to be shown at almost any age, the only exception being puppies under the age of three months.
 They must however, be purebred and registered with the ANKC on the main register if they are entire, or the neuter register if they are desexed.
-The ANKC now allows neutered dogs to compete, however, they do not compete against entire dogs and have their own points system and titles.
+The ANKC allows neutered dogs to compete in the show ring, however, they do not compete against entire dogs and have their own points system and titles.
 Baby puppies (those under the age of 6 months) are not eligible for title points so are judged separately from the older dogs.

 In the show ring the dogs are grouped firstly by gender (males and females are judged separately) and then into classes, mostly based on their age or place of birth.
 They are then judged against the breed standard and a 1st and 2nd place winner is chosen from each class.
 The 1st place winners from all the classes then brought into the ring together to run off to find the best male (Dog Challenge Certificate "DCC") and best female (Bitch Challenge Certificate "BCC").
 The dog/bitch who was awarded the 2nd place in the class the DCC or BCC winner came from is then brought into the ring to run against the 1st place winners from the other classes to find the Reserve Dog (RDCC) and Reserve Bitch (RBCC) winner.
 It is not uncommon for the DCC/BCC winner and RDCC/RBCC winner to come from the same class.